-On the positive side, some natural variants of Hindman's theorem have been proved to hold for uncountable cardinals.
-Komj\'ath~\cite{Kom:16} gave the first such example, showing that {\em there exist} arbitrarily large cardinals satisfying {\em some form} of Hindman-type theorem.
-In particular: For every finite $n$ and infinite cardinal $\kappa$ there is an abelian group $G$ such that for every colouring of $G$ in $\kappa$ colours there are $n$ elements so that the same colour class contains all subsums of them.
-Moreover: For every cardinal $\kappa$, for every $n>1$, there exists a sufficiently large abelian group $G$ such that for every colouring of $G$ in $\kappa$ colours there are distinct elements $\{a_{i,\alpha} : 1 \leq i \leq n, \alpha < \kappa\}$ such that all sums of the form $a_{i_1,\alpha_1} +\dots + a_{i_r,\alpha_r}$ ($i_1, i_2,\dots, i_r$ different) are distinct and in the same colour class.
-Note that Komj\'ath's results are existential and are witnessed by the Boolean group of suitably large size.
-The second author and Lee~\cite{fernandez-lee} generalized this result to {\em all} sufficiently large abelian groups in the case $n=2$, and showed that no such generalization is possible for $n\geq 3$.
-The first author \cite{Car:19:order} showed that a wide family of reasonably natural restrictions of Hindman's theorem are satisfied by all sufficiently large uncountable abelian groups.
-These variants relax the monochromaticity condition to those sums whose length belongs to {\em some structured set} of positive integers drawn from an uncountable solution set.
-A typical member of the family is the following: For any infinite cardinal $\kappa$ and positive integers $c$ and $d$, there exists $\lambda$ such that {\em for any} abelian group $G$ of size $\lambda$, for every colouring of $G$ in $c$ colours there is a $\lambda$-sized $X\subseteq G$ and positive integers $a,b$ such that all sums of $n$-many distinct elements of $X$ with $n \in \{a, a+b, a+2b, \dots, a+db\}$ have the same colour.
+On the positive side, some natural variants of Hindman's Theorem have been proved to hold for uncountable cardinals.
+Komj\'ath~\cite{Kom:16} gave the first such example, showing that {\em there exist} arbitrarily large Abelian groups satisfying {\em some form} of Hindman-type theorem.
+In particular: For every finite $n$ and infinite cardinal $\kappa$ there is an Abelian group $G$ such that for every colouring of $G$ with $\kappa$ colours there are $n$ elements such that the same colour class contains all subsums of them.
+Moreover, for every cardinal $\kappa$, for every $n>1$, there exists a sufficiently large Abelian group $G$ such that for every colouring of $G$ with $\kappa$ colours there are distinct elements $\{a_{i,\alpha} : 1 \leq i \leq n, \alpha < \kappa\}$ such that all sums of the form $a_{i_1,\alpha_1} +\dots + a_{i_r,\alpha_r}$ (for arbitrary distinct values of $i_1, i_2,\dots, i_r\in [1,n]$ and $\alpha_1,\ldots,\alpha_r<\kappa$) are distinct and in the same colour class.
+Note that Komj\'ath's results are existential and are witnessed by a Boolean group of suitably large size.
+The second author and Lee~\cite{fernandez-lee} generalized this result to {\em all} sufficiently large Abelian groups in the case $n=2$, and showed that no such generalization is possible for $n\geq 3$.
+The first author \cite{Car:19:order} isolated a family of natural restrictions of Hindman's Theorem all of which are satisfied by every sufficiently large uncountable Abelian group.
+These restrictions relax the monochromaticity condition to those sums whose length belongs to {\em some structured set} of positive integers drawn from an uncountable solution set.
+A typical member of this family is the following: For any infinite cardinal $\kappa$ and positive integers $c$ and $d$, there exists $\lambda$ such that {\em for any} Abelian group $G$ of size $\lambda$, for every colouring of $G$ with $c$ colours there is a $\lambda$-sized $X\subseteq G$ and positive integers $a,b$ such that all sums of $n$-many distinct elements of $X$ with $n \in \{a, a+b, a+2b, \dots, a+db\}$ have the same colour.